Jeff Smith (Wisconsin politician)

 Jeffrey Edward Smith (born March 15, 1955) is an American Democratic politician and former small business owner from Eau Claire, Wisconsin.
-He is a member of the Wisconsin Senate, representing the 31st Senate district since 2019.
-He previously served two terms in the Wisconsin State Assembly, from 2007 to 2011.
+He has served as a member of the Wisconsin Senate, representing the 31st Senate district since 2019.
+He previously served in the Wisconsin State Assembly, from 2007 to 2011.

 Early life

 Jeff Smith was born in Eau Claire, Wisconsin, and has lived nearly his entire life in the Eau Claire area.
 He graduated from Eau Claire's North High School in 1973 and then took up his father's window-cleaning company, which he ran until he sold it in 2011.